-- (i) The use of the donation moneys was not in accordance with the objectives of the Association; and - (ii) The Association has not complied with the requirements of regulation 15 (Fund-raising expenses) of the Charities (Institutions of a Public Character) Regulations.
+- (i) The use of the donation moneys was not in accordance with the objectives of The Star Shelter; and - (ii) The Star Shelter has not complied with the requirements of regulation 15 (Fund-raising expenses) of the Charities (Institutions of a Public Character) Regulations.

 LO HOCK LING & CO.

 PUBLIC ACCOUNTANTS AND

 CHARTERED ACCOUNTANTS SINGAPORE